matt Mclure interview - duradek builder

 A: Again, that is one of the beauties of working with the Duradek products, there is nothing special to do.
 Proper slope, appropriate water management and product compatibility are the focus for us to achieve a long lasting waterproof tile surface.
 As the decks were being constructed we simply inspect the work continuously through completion.

-As an example lets say the plywood was not T&G. Then we would insist the seams were braced before moving along.
+As an example, lets say the plywood was not T&G. Then we would insist that the seams were braced before moving along.
 Fixing these "little" things immediately is key.

 Q: What was the toughest part of that job?